Track DMARD Effects

 Folic Acid Help

-Folic acid may help with many of the common side effects from methotrexate, such as fatigue, headaches, hair loss, and oral ulcers.
+Folic acid may also help with many of the other common side effects from methotrexate, such as fatigue, headaches, hair loss, and oral ulcers.
 Ask your doctor if folic acid might help you -- don't just start taking it on your own.
 Many people using this DMARD take daily folic acid supplements.
 Some people may take a prescription form of folic acid called leucovorin that you typically take once a week.
 Talk to your doctor about what's right for you.

 DMARDs and Pregnancy